espocrm/documentation/docs/administration/bpm.md

 Every flowchart has its specific entity type (Target Type field).
 The flowchart determines execution of future process instances.
 It comprises flowchart elements and connections between elements.

-If process flowchart has the unchecked 'Is Active' field then it won't initiate process instances.
+If the process flowchart has the unchecked 'Is Active' field then it won't initiate process instances.

 To show details and parameters of a certain flowchart element you need to click on it.
 In the edit mode you will be able to edit parameters.

 ## Processes

-Processes are available from administration panel.
+Processes are available at administration panel.
 The link also can be added as a tab on the navigation panel.

-Process represents business process instance.
+The process represents a business process instance.
 When it's initiated, it gets the status 'Started'.
-When process is finished, it gets the status 'Ended'.
+When the process is finished, it gets the status 'Ended'.

 The process is executed according to the flowchart.
-The flowchart of process can't be changed after a process is started.
+The flowchart of the process can't be changed after the process is started.

-The process is obligatorily related to single target record.
+The process is obligatorily related to a single target record.

 Processes can be **started**:

 * Automatically – Upon specific conditions, signal, or scheduling, described in the flowchart; this is the main method.
-* Manually – To start process manually the user needs to click *Start Process* button on the list view of processes or from the record detail view from the dropdown in the top-right corner.
+* Manually – To start process manually, the user needs to click *Start Process* button on the list view of processes, or on the record detail view from the dropdown in the top-right corner.
-* With Workflow rule – *Start BPM Process* action; It allows to pass a related record as a target for the process.
+* With Workflow rule – *Start BPM Process* action, it allows to pass a related record as a target for the process.

 The execution of the process is visualized with colors highlighting flow nodes:

-* green – processed
+* green – processed;
-* yellow – pending
+* yellow – pending;
-* violet – in process
+* violet – in process;
-* gray – failed
+* gray – failed.

 ![Process execution](../_static/images/administration/bpm/process-execution.png)

 **Only one process** for the same target record and flowchart can be active **at the same time**.
-That means that if you have multiple start events, once one of them is triggered (the process is started), other start events will be ignored while the process is active.
+It means that if you have multiple start events, once one of them is triggered (the process is started), other start events will be ignored while the process is active.

 ### Manipulating